pepk0/EmailCleaner/README.md

 # Pidgin

-## About this Project
- This is a bulk email deleting project made to clear cluttered email inboxes.
+ This is a bulk email deleting project, using the Gmail API, made to clear cluttered email inboxes.
 Providing the following options:

  - Deleting all emails from a perticular sender.
  - Deleting all emails except emails from a list of specific senders